 - Patient reports and records

-- Data at rest – Network storage, file storage, desktop machines, mobile phones and any device that is capable of holding information.
-This also includes archived data.
+- Data at rest – This includes archived data, network storage, file storage and covers desktop machines, mobile phones, and other devices capable of retaining information.

-- Data in transmission – Any data being sent via the internet or any medium where electronic transmission takes place.
+- Data in transit – This refers to any data being sent via the internet or any method where electronic transmission is involved.